Skip to Content

 Blue Whale

-In summer, they enjoy ice-cold polar waters; however, they migrate towards the Equator in winter.
+In summer, they enjoy ice-cold polar waters but they migrate towards the Equator in winter.
 Female whales are bigger than their male counterparts and give birth to just one calf after a year of gestation.
-This species is protected from commercial whaling due to a massive decrease in numbers during the 20th century.

 If you want further details about blue whales, you can find 101 facts about them from me here.